 Emma and Steed had the coolest relationship, built on honesty and respect.
 Steed didn’t think of her as a woman sidekick and neither did the writers.
 She was every bit Steed’s equal.
 I became mini obsessed with this show, because of the gadgets they used, the adventures they were thrown into and Ms. Peel’s charm and wit.
 She had some of the best lines in the show.
 Years later, I found re-runs of the Avengers on BBC America and found that it still held up.
 In a sense it’s Ms. Peel I have to thank for finally being able to conquer my biggest writing obstacle, a believable strong independent female character, who isn’t just the love interest or eye candy.

 Many years ago, I finished writing the sequel to Derby Double and I had created this wonderful love interest for another character.
 Her name was Audrey and she was a famous Snooker player and I was looking at her character and I began to ask myself where did she come from?
 How was I able to write this incredibly strong amusing character.
 I thought of Emma Peel a moment and realized it wasn’t Emma Peel.
 It was the woman that introduced me to Emma Peel.
 My mother.
 I thank her for that.
-Of course it didn’t hurt to grow up with a strong independently minded sister either.
+Of course, it didn’t hurt to grow up with a strong independently minded sister either.
 So now when I sit down to create a female character I think of my mom and my sister and draw and the woman that started it all, Emma Peel.